 NOTE: If you are using IdentityServer4 or some other solution, have your technical resource review these requirements.

 - Your OP must have a /.well-known/openid-configuration URI.
-This URI is necessary to configure your community site's OIDC SSO.
+This URI is necessary to configure your Thrive Community site's OIDC SSO.

 NOTE: If your OIDC provider does not have this URI or if this URI does not accurately describe the behavior of your OP, Higher Logic will not be able to support your OP's OIDC implementation.